ballerina-platform/graphql-tools/README.md

 2. Generate a Ballerina service from a given GraphQL schema specified by Schema Definition Language.

-3. Generate a Ballerina service from a given GraphQL schema with refresh capability to preserve user modifications.
+3. Generate a Ballerina service from a given GraphQL schema with update capability to preserve user modifications.

-4. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by Schema Definition Language and a GraphQL document.
+4. Generate a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by Schema Definition Language and a GraphQL document.

-5. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by Schema Definition Language and multiple GraphQL documents.
+5. Generate a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by Schema Definition Language and multiple GraphQL documents.

-6. Generating multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.
+6. Generate multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.
 Each project will generate a separate Ballerina module.
 This enables you to work with multiple GraphQL APIs by configuring each GraphQL API under a separate project.

 ### Command for GraphQL schema generation